 The main Cells At Work!
 Code Black cast is different from Cells At Work!!
 Season 2, which has a returning cast.
 In Code Black, Junya Enoki is playing the male Red Blood Cell, Yoko Hikasa is playing the female White Blood Cell, and the narration is provided by Kenjiro Tsuda.

-Other roles include Kenn as another Red Blood Cell, Lynn as another White Blood Cell, Yumi Uchiyama as another White Blood Cell, Takashi Narumi as Gastric Chief Cell, and Yurika Kubo as Platelet.
+Other roles include Kenn as another Red Blood Cell, Lynn as another White Blood Cell, Yumi Uchiyama as another White Blood Cell, Takashi Narumi as Gastric Chief Cell, Yurika Kubo as Platelet, Hekiru Shiina as Macrophage, Sarah Emi Bridcutt as Liver Cell, and Daisuke Hirakawa as Brain Cell.

 In the past, Aniplex of America produced a Cells At Work!
 English dub, which was released with the Blu-Ray box set in 2019.
 The Cells At Work !!
 Season 2 dub and Cells At Work!
 Code Black English dub have not yet been announced.